General Surgery procedures

 What is an umbilical hernia?

 An umbilical hernia occurs when an internal structure pushes out through a weakness or defect in the abdominal wall around the belly button.
-Umbilical hernias are quite common, and some people don’t even realise they have one.
-Others will be aware of a bulge at the belly button which tends to go away when they lie down (doctors describe this as being reducible) but pop out again when they stand up, cough, sneeze or exert themselves.
-An umbilical hernia will not get better on its own and most patients are advised to have them repaired.
-An umbilical hernia may gradually enlarge over a period of time and sometimes they can be associated with some local discomfort.
-Less frequently an umbilical hernia can become stuck i.e. they become irreducible.
-In this situation they can become more uncomfortable, and this can lead to more serious problems such as strangulation or bowel obstruction.
-If this happens urgent admission to hospital and emergency surgery is usually required.
+These types of hernias are quite common, and some people don’t even realise they have one.
+However, others will be aware of a bulge at the belly button which tends to go away when they lie down (doctors describe this as being reducible) but pop out again when they stand up, cough, sneeze or exert themselves.
+An umbilical hernia will not get better on its own, and most patients are advised to have them repaired.
+This type of hernia may gradually enlarge over time, and sometimes it can be associated with some local discomfort.
+Sometimes, an umbilical hernia can become stuck and it becomes irreducible.
+In this situation, things can become more uncomfortable, and this can lead to more serious problems such as strangulation or bowel obstruction.
+If this happens, urgent admission to hospital and emergency surgery is usually required.

 When is an umbilical hernia repair recommended?

-When patients arrive at the hospital, they will meet a nurse, the anaesthetist and their surgeon.
-Most umbilical hernias are repaired under a general anaesthetic.
-The operation normally involves making a small incision beneath the belly button.
-The surgeon will free up the hernia and push it back into the abdomen.
+This operation is usually done under general anaesthetic and takes around 40 minutes to perform with patients usually being able to go home later the same day.
+An umbilical hernia repair operation involves making a small incision beneath the belly button, where the surgeon will free up the hernia and push it back into the abdomen.
 The defect that is left, if small, is repaired with stitches.
 For larger defects a soft, synthetic, non-absorbable mesh is used to reinforce the repair.
-This is fixed in place with a few stitches, placed in the abdominal wall.
-The wound is closed with a dissolvable suture or wound glue.
-The operation takes around 40 minutes to perform.
-Patients are usually able to go home later the same day.
+This is fixed in place with a few stitches, placed in the abdominal wall, and the wound is closed with a dissolvable suture or surgical glue.

 What are the potential risks and complications?